Mikael Ruohomaa

 Mikael Ruohomaa (born 17 November 1988) is a Finnish professional ice hockey player.
-He is currently playing for Leksands IF of the Swedish Hockey League (SHL).
+He is currently playing for Frölunda HC of the Swedish Hockey League (SHL).

 Playing career

 Ruohomaa made his SM-liiga debut playing with JYP Jyväskylä during the 2012–13 SM-liiga season.

 On May 1, 2018, Ruohomaa left Finland for the first time in his professional career, signing as a free agent to a one-year contract with Russian outfit, HC Neftekhimik Nizhnekamsk of the KHL.

 After notching 33 points in 49 games in his debut 2018–19 season in the KHL with Neftekhimik Nizhnekamsk, Ruohomaa opted to continue in Russia, signing an improved one-year contract with HC Sibir Novosibirsk on May 1, 2019.

 Ruohomaa left the KHL following his second season with Sibir Novosibirsk in 2020–21 and signed a two-year contract with Swedish SHL club, Leksands IF, on 15 July 2021.